A Digital Nomad Guide to San Francisco

 San Francisco for me was as charming as it is expensive.

-Places to Work in San Francisco
+Work in San Francisco

 Let’s be honest, working from home sometimes lacks luster, and there are only so many hours you can hole up in a cafe before going absolutely mental.
 What you need is the design and facilities of an office with the feeling of home and the coffee and snacks of said cafe.